blynkkk/docs/getting-started/activating-devices/README.md

 This method is especially beneficial for commercial applications because:

-* You don't know upfront to which WiFi network your clients will connect your devices to.
+* You don't know upfront to which WiFi network your clients will connect your devices to
-* It simplifies the manufacturing process at scale as you use same code without a need to manually add AuthToken to each device.
+* It simplifies the manufacturing process at scale as you use same code without a need to manually add AuthToken to each device

-#### Here is a tutorial on how to activate devices manually:
+#### Here is a tutorial on how to activate devices with Blynk.Inject:

 {% page-ref page="blynk-edgent-wifi-provisioning.md" %}